harmancode/Flashcards/README.md

 Built with Python.
 Stores the data in a SQLite3 database.
 Database is managed with SQL queries.
 Object-oriented programming principles and techniques applied in a Pythonic way.
 CSV module is used to code import/export operations.
 GUI is designed by using tkinter libraries and its grid system.
 One-directory package made ready by pyinstaller.
 Maintained source control via Git.
 Stored remotely on GitHub.

-Thanks to Python, it is a cross-platform software, can be used on Windows, MacOS, and GNU/Linux.
+It can be used on Windows and GNU/Linux.

 ## Download